News

 Prof. Ku received this honor for his pioneering contributions to semiconductor nanostructured optoelectronic materials, devices, and their applications.Shaping the quantum future with lightwave electronics

-The semiconductor-compatible technology is a million times faster than existing electronics and could give us access to an entire new world of quantum phenomena.CBS News: October 17, 2023
+The semiconductor-compatible technology is a million times faster than existing electronics and could give us access to an entire new world of quantum phenomena.University of Michigan unveils new super powerful laser

 In this video, John Nees and Gerard Mourou talk about the ZEUS laser and the 30-year journey to achieve the three-petawatt laser (100x the world grid power, says Nees).
 The laser is open to researchers around the world.Soon-to-be most powerful laser in the US is open for experiments